Narrikup, Western Australia

-Narrikup is a small town between Albany and Mount Barker in the Great Southern region of Western Australia.
+Narrikup is a small town and locality of the Shire of Plantagenet in the Great Southern region of Western Australia.
+Narrikup is located between Albany and Mount Barker.
 At the 2006 census, Narrikup had a population of 515.

+History

 The name Narrikup comes from the Aboriginal name of a nearby brook which is thought to mean "place of abundance".

 The area was visited by Thomas Wilson who travelled from Albany in 1829 when he camped on the banks of the stream west of the current townsite.

 The town is located on the Great Southern Railway line which was completed in this area in 1889, although initially the siding was named Hay River.
+Before the railway, nearby Chockerup Inn was a busy stop on the mail route from Albany to Perth, but it was abandoned when the railway came.

 A reserve for the townsite was put aside in 1901 and in 1905 20 lots were surveyed; the townsite was finally gazetted in 1907.

+Nature reserves

+A number of named and unnamed nature reserves are located within Narrikup, all located within the Jarrah Forest bioregion: